MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

  - Lists and arrays
  - Strings
  - Dictionaries
-- [Classes and iterators](http://www.diveintopython3.net/iterators.html): used to both store data and operate upon them.
+- [Classes & Iterators](http://www.diveintopython3.net/iterators.html) Classes are used to model the world and to define objects that can be used to store data and to operate upon.

+    ```python
+    class Person:
+        def __init__(self, name, age):
+            self.name = name
+            self.age = age
+        def say(self):
+          print("Hello ", self.name, " how are you doing today?")

+    ta = Person("Valentin", 23)
+    ta.say()
+    ```
+    Iterators on the other hand are a very handy concept to work efficiently with large sets of data.

 ## Binary search trees
 A very useful data structure is the *binary search tree*.
 A tree consists of a directed acyclic graph in which every node has `n` children.
 A graph is a set of nodes (think cities on a map) that are connected by edges (think roads between cities).
 In a directed graph you can only travel along one a edge in one direction (think water pipes).
 Acyclic just means that there are no loops in the graph.
 Below you can see a generic tree (turn it upside down to see why it is called a tree ;) ).